AloisSeckar/elrh-cosca/README.md

 ): Promise<void>
 ```

-Takes a path to a template file from your project and will create a fresh copy in target project when invoked.
+Gets a file definition from given `templateFile` and will create a fresh copy in target project.

 Path to `templateFile` must be prefixed with the package name to allow proper resolution, e.g. `your-package:path/to/template`.
 The package name can be scoped.